We listed each deduction definition below. If you need more help with reporting deductions, contact us.

 - Health or social welfare organizations may deduct amounts received as compensation for mental health or chemical dependency services provided under a government-funded program.

 - The deduction for mental health services is for amounts received on or after August 1, 2011 and expires January 1, 2020.
 The deduction for chemical dependency services is for amounts received on or after April 1, 2016 and expires January 1, 2020.
-Taxpayers claiming this deduction must file an annual report with the Department of Revenue.
+Taxpayers claiming this deduction must file an Annual Tax Performance Report with the Department of Revenue.
 The report must be submitted by May 31 of each year.
 This tax preference is subject to public disclosure 24 months after it was claimed.
 Special Notice – Update: Chemical Dependency Services Added to B&O Tax Deduction for Providing Mental Health Services under a Government Funded Program.

 Interest received on investments or loans primarily secured by first mortgages or trust deeds on nontransient residential properties.
 Interest received on obligations of the state of Washington, its political subdivisions, and municipal corporations.
 Interest received on direct obligations of the federal government.
 (Interest attributable to loans or other financial obligations on which the federal government is merely a guarantor or insurer does not qualify.)
 WAC 458-20-146; WAC 458-20-14601